wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 Project roles determine the level of access for each project member.
 To change a user's role for a project, open the **Share** dialog, locate the user, then change the role.

-**Guest**: Can view documentation in published branches once they've been invited, except for articles, API paths, and models marked as internal.
-You cannot assign the guest role; it is automatically assigned when guests are invited to a project.
+**Guest**: Can view documentation in published branches once they've been invited, except for articles, APIs, API paths, and models marked as internal.
+You can't assign the guest role; it's automatically assigned when guests are invited to a project.

 **Viewer**: Can view documentation, access mock servers for published and unpublished branches, and invite users.